George Conway

 George Thomas Conway III (born September 2, 1963) is an American lawyer and activist.
-Conway argued and won the 2010 case Morrison v.
+He argued and won the 2010 case Morrison v.
 National Australia Bank before the Supreme Court of the United States.

 Conway was considered by President Donald Trump for appointment to two positions in the United States Department of Justice—Solicitor General of the United States and Assistant Attorney General heading the Civil Division—but Conway withdrew himself from consideration.
 In 2018, Conway emerged as a vocal Trump critic while his wife, Kellyanne Conway, worked for Trump from 2016 to 2020.
 During the 2020 presidential election, Conway was involved with the Lincoln Project, a coalition of former Republicans dedicated to defeating Trump.

+He ran in the 2026 Democratic primary to represent New York's 12th district in the U.S. House of Representatives, where he lost the nomination to New York State Assembly member Micah Lasher.

 Early life and education

 George Conway's father, an electrical engineer, worked for defense contractor Raytheon.
 His mother was an organic chemist from the Philippines.

 Conway grew up outside Boston and graduated from Marlborough High School in Marlborough, Massachusetts.
 In 1984, Conway graduated magna cum laude from Harvard College with a Bachelor of Arts in biochemistry, where William A. Haseltine served as his faculty advisor.
 Three years later, he obtained his Juris Doctor from Yale Law School, where he was an editor of the Yale Law Journal and president of the school's Federalist Society chapter.